Experience Nepal in your Gap Year

 Your landlord will always be on hand to help, and your AV representative is never far away to assist whenever needed.
 They can be contacted by phone 24/7 and will visit you during your project.

-As your project comes to an end AV offers you the chance to stay on for an additional 4 weeks of independent travel time, to ensure a good balance of volunteer work and travel.
+As your gap year project comes to an end AV offers you the chance to stay on for an additional 4 weeks of independent travel time, to ensure a good balance of volunteer work and travel.

 Nepal is renowned for its spectacular trekking in the Himalayas but also has lots of exciting and beautiful places to explore, whilst India is right next door.